• >

 Send a second letter

-If your complaint has not been dealt with or has taken too long, you could send a second letter to the company.
-In this letter you should include:
+If your complaint has not been dealt with or has taken too long, you could send a second letter or email to the company.
+You should include:

 • The nature of your complaint: Inform the person reading the letter what the original problem was as it may be a different member of staff who looks at it.